runwhen-contrib/rw-public-codecollection/codebundles/argocd-healthcheck/README.md

 ```

 ## Requirements
-- A `kubeconfig` with adequate access permissions to the execution workload running the query.
+- A `kubeconfig` with get access on the argocd workloads. (deployments and statefulsets)
 - The `namespace` to check in.

 ## TODO